 - The net worth of the defendant.

-Thus, an accident victim must first file a motion to obtain net worth discovery and show the trial court that there is a substantial likelihood of success to get such discovery.
+Thus, an accident victim must first file a motion to obtain net worth discovery and show the trial court that there is a substantial likelihood of success in getting such discovery.
 Our punitive damages lawyers have been hugely successful in many Texas cases.

 Texas has a punitive damage cap.
-Texas law limits or caps the amounts punitive damages in section 41.008 Texas Civil Practice and Remedy Code.
+Texas law limits or caps the amounts of punitive damages in section 41.008 Texas Civil Practice and Remedy Code.
 The Texas cap on punitive damages Can severely restrict punishment in cases with limited economic damages.

 In Texas, punitive damages are limited to the greater of: